zack-bitcoin/amoveo/docs/merging-and-testing/testing.md

 ### Test setup

-To prepare your environment for acceptance tests, run `make prepare-nose-env`.
+To prepare your environment for acceptance tests, run `make nose-env`.
 This will create a `virualenv` in your project directory and install all the necessary libs into it.

 ### Basic usage